khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Figure 3C shows that monosynaptic amplitude and synaptic duration are correlated, as one would expect from the definition of synaptic duration (center of mass).
 Basically, as the monosynaptic amplitude gets bigger, the center of mass will shift earlier and earlier.
 So what independent information is really being conveyed in the synaptic duration?
 The correlation in 3C is so strong, I don't see that it is truly an independent quantity that teaches us something beyond the monosynaptic input strength.
 The monosynaptic input strength is much more defined, why not use that for examining correlation with temporal tuning (or adaptation index), average firing rate, and gain.
 The "synaptic duration" isn't really a measure of synaptic duration, which makes Page 10, lines 3-23 really hard to interpret.

-On the correlation between monosynaptic amplitude and synaptic duration: this is a very valid observation, and it is also exactly what we claim in the text:

-"As expected, cells with strong monosynaptic inputs had shorter synaptic currents, while polysynaptic activity made synaptic currents longer"

----------- TODO ----------- : Add a paragraph to the paper, explaining that synaptic duration is necessary, as it is what allows us to compare apples to apples, as we fit the synaptic currents exactly with a waveform we used to assess temporal tuning in dynamic clamp experiments.
-Then reiterate, and cite this paragraph here.
+When comparing temporal properties of synaptic inputs to that of intrinsic tuning, it is important to make the two measures as similar (matching) as possible, as methodologically it is supposed to increase the power of our comparisons.
+In practice, if for intrinsic properties we quantify non-linearity of responses to currents of different duration, then we need to estimate current duration for our synaptic inputs.
+In other words, while synaptic current duration is largerly just a different way to quantify the relative impact of polysynaptic activity, it is a necessary step for a good analysis.
+We now reworded two sentences at the beginning of paragraph in question, to hopefully make this point more clear:

+"To better match and compare temporal properties of synaptic inputs to those of intrinsic tuning, we calculated average "synaptic current duration" for each cell as a temporal "center of mass" of currents within the first 700 ms after optic chiasm stimulation (see "Methods").
+Neurons with different contribution of early and late synaptic responses naturally had different synaptic current duration: cells with strong monosynaptic inputs had shorter currents, while polysynaptic activity made synaptic currents longer (Figure 3C; p=2e-16, r=$-$0.78, n=168)."

 > Figure 3G, page 10 lines 24-40.
 Creation of "super groups" is totally bogus.
 This part should be dropped.
 I see no strong significant relationship between temporal tuning and synaptic duration, and am not convinced synaptic duration is a meaningful quantity.

-Removed.
-We attempted a different, more convincing analysis of the interaction between synaptic and intrinsic properties across groups, but when split by group, our analysis lacks power, so we decided to follow the advice and remove this paragraph.
+We now removed this paragraph.
+In response to this comment, we initially attempted a different analysis of the interaction between synaptic and intrinsic properties across groups, but while some reasonable types of comparisons were significant, this analysis lacks power, and relies too much on post-hoc reasoning, so we decided to follow the advice and just remove this paragraph entirely.
+While we still believe that stronger stimulation (in terms of its effect on average intrinsic properties) generally caused stronger disruption of the synaptic-intrinsic correlation, this statement is hard to fully justify with our current data.

 > I am very confused by Figure 4.
 Is it supposed to tell us that average firing rate is correlated with sodium channel conductances?
 Why is this experiment being done?
 What do we learn about the brain?
 I mean this genuinely, I feel I do not understand what the authors are trying to say that is novel.
 Of course we would expect such a relationship.
 Why not show the 8 parameter model fit of the current tuning curves?